 A Balloon on a String

-We’ve never been much of a “flash-card” family, but when my friend told us a game she plays with her one year old, I knew we’d finally found where flash cards fit in our family!
+We’ve never been much of a “flash-card” family, but when my friend told us a game she plays to keep her one year old busy, I knew we’d finally found where flash cards fit in our family!
 Cooking is always an especially challenging time with my one year old.
 She’s too little to participate as much as she’d like but also doesn’t want to leave me alone.
 So I had to find something that had minimal interaction with me, but that she would feel like was a game we were playing together.

 So now, as I make dinner, I’ll spread out a bunch of flash cards – animals, colors, whatever she’s into – and call out cards for her to find.
 Then she brings them to me and she thinks we played together, while I think I finally got to make a meal without worrying about chopping off her tiny finger.
 Win, win!!